Workplace Violence and Hate Incidents

 UC Davis Health System is committed to preventing and responding to violence in the workplace through education, adherence to policy and swift action to threats and acts of violence.

-UC Davis Health System’s Violence and Hate Incidents Policy 1616 provides that UC Davis Health System will not ignore, condone or tolerate disruptive, intimidating, threatening or violent behavior by any member of the University community or by any patient, family member or visitor.
+UC Davis Health System’s Violence and Hate Incidents Policy 1616 (staff only) provides that UC Davis Health System will not ignore, condone or tolerate disruptive, intimidating, threatening or violent behavior by any member of the University community or by any patient, family member or visitor.

 The New Workplace Violence Report is an online system through which University employees may report violations of the Violence in the Workplace Policy.
 A report made via the Workplace Violence Report is not a police report.
 Employees must contact UC Davis police to report an emergency and/or to file a police report.
 The completed Workplace Violence Report is automatically forwarded via e-mail to the reporter's supervisor and to appropriate offices within UC Davis Health System for follow up, such as department managers, UC Davis Police Department, Risk Management, Human Resources, Academic and Staff Assistance Program, and other offices, as appropriate.